-A ship deliberately discharges oil residues (there are presumptive evidences such as photographs taken plus the confirmation from a patrol boat of the discharge being mineral oil) during its transit off the coastline of a Member State, and within its SAR region.
-Regardless of the actions taken to detect and respond to the pollution, a POLREP should be forwarded to the Member States along the planned route of the ship.
+A ship deliberately discharges oil residues (there are presumptive evidences such as photographs taken plus the confirmation from a patrol boat of the discharge being mineral oil) during its transit off the coastline of a Member State, and within its pollution response zone.
+Regardless of the actions taken to detect and respond to the pollution, a POLREP should be sent to the central SSN system for distribution to the Member States along the planned route of the ship and to the flag State (if EU flag vessel).